Morrisville News and Citizen: Recent history

 On Oct.
 1, 2015, the Stowe Reporter LLC bought the two Morrisville-based publications on Oct.
 1 from Bradley Limoge.
 A full-color, tabloid-sized News & Citizen launched in January 2016.
 The revamped newspaper was a merger of the current broadsheet-format News & Citizen and the free weekly, The Transcript.

 Mickey Smith was editor of the paper from July 2015 until his death in early 2016.
 He had served as a reporter for 20+ years at the News and Citizen prior to his promotion.
 After Smith’s death Tom Kearney became the editor of the paper.
 In 2017, Hannah Marshall Normandeau became managing editor of the News & Citizen, Stowe Reporter and Waterbury Record.
 Kearney returned as editor in November 2019.

 In January 2019, the company changed its name to the Vermont Community Newspaper Group.
-The company now publishes five weekly newspapers in two regions of Vermont — the Stowe Reporter and the News & Citizen of Morrisville, communities that line up along Route 100 in north-central Vermont, and the South Burlington The Other Paper, the Shelburne News and The Citizen of Charlotte and Hinesburg, covering communities near Burlington.
+The company now publishes five weekly newspapers in two regions of Vermont — the Stowe Reporter and the News & Citizen, communities that line up along Route 100 in north-central Vermont, and the South Burlington The Other Paper, the Shelburne News and The Citizen of Charlotte and Hinesburg, covering communities near Burlington.